-EnvEast is delighted to announce a new series of events, activities, and opportunities for 2016-17, focused on innovation and enterprise.
+EnvEast is delighted to be hosting a series of events and activities during 2016-17, focused on innovation and enterprise.

 envEXPO 2017 - A three day showcase of environmental innovation, enterprise and research

 27 February - 01 March 2017 | Norwich Research Park

 envEXPO 2017 helped to shape the agenda for environmental innovation, enterprise and research.
 Funded by the Natural Environment Research Council, envEXPO was brought to you by EnvEast, in partnership with 4 of the UK's foremost research and training partnerships, between them representing 22 UK universities.